 Are you interested in the learning about the world around you?
 The Biology Department at Northeastern Illinois University can give you the tools to ask and answer those pressing questions that interest you.
 Biology is the study of living organisms (bacteria, protozoans, fungi, algae, plants and animals); our students have the opportunity to learn about these organisms at the molecular, cellular, organismal and ecological levels.

-- You will develop relevant laboratory techniques, using updated equipment in renovated labs, through our intensive laboratory-based curriculum.
+You will practice relevant laboratory techniques, using updated equipment in renovated labs, through our intensive laboratory-based curriculum.

-Whether you’re interested in a career in the biotechnology, health sciences, ecology, botany or zoology fields or if we are on your path to an advanced degree, the Biology Department at Northeastern Illinois University is ready to give you the tools to succeed.
+Whether you’re interested in a career in the biotechnology, health sciences, ecology, botany or zoology fields, or if we are on your path to an advanced degree, the Biology Department at Northeastern Illinois University is ready to give you the tools to succeed.
 Our students gain employment in industry, government and non-profit organizations and matriculate into medical, veterinary, pharmacy, and other health professional programs and into master's degree and Ph.D. graduate programs.